Christopher M. Smith

 Office: School of Music, Room 007

 Mr. Smith has been a finalist and winner of many competitions throughout the United States and Canada.
-He is also an extensive recitalist, performing frequently not only at the University level, but at other venues when his schedule permits.
+He is also an extensive recitalist, performing frequently not only at the university level but at other venues when his schedule permits.
 He has appeared as a soloist and a frequent guest artist at regional, and International workshops sponsored by the International Horn Society.
-He is also an extremely sought after adjudicator, having judged the American Horn Competition and the International Horn Competition of America seven times in the past 14 years.
+He is also an extremely sought-after adjudicator, having judged the American Horn Competition and the International Horn Competition of America several times since 1994.
 He also holds the high distinction of being the youngest judge ever to adjudicate the above-mentioned competitions.

-He is currently Principal Horn of the Lubbock Symphony Orchestra, Caprock Pro Musica, and has held Principal or Associate Principal Positions with the Barcelona Symphony, Sinfonia da Camera, Santa Fe Pro Musica, Owensboro Symphony, Evansville Philharmonic, Champaign-Urbana Symphony, Paducah Symphony, Jackson Symphony, Lansing Symphony, Saginaw Symphony Orchestras.
+He is currently Principal Horn of the Pro Musica Chamber Orchestra of Santa Fe, Lubbock Symphony Orchestra, and Caprock Pro Musica.
+He has held Principal or Associate Principal Positions with the Barcelona Symphony, Sinfonia da Camera, Owensboro Symphony, Evansville Philharmonic, Champaign-Urbana Symphony, Paducah Symphony, Jackson Symphony, Lansing Symphony, Saginaw Symphony Orchestras.
 Other orchestras with which he has been associated have been the Detroit Symphony, Indianapolis Symphony, Windsor Symphony, and the American Wind Symphony.
 In addition to his experience on the valve horn, Mr. Smith has also performed natural and Baroque horn with the Early Music Foundation of New York and the Philharmonia Baroque Orchestra of San Francisco.
 Mr. Smith can be heard on Dorian, Naxos, Marco Polo, Walking Frog, Zephyr, Arabesque, and Harmonia Mundi recording labels.